Watch this video to understand why the citizens are upset about the recent zoning changes.

-recently won the eminent domain case for the city of Arnold in the Missouri Supreme Court.
+won the eminent domain case for the city of Arnold in the Missouri Supreme Court.
 According to

-the lawsuit will be dropped.
+the lawsuit would be dropped.

-On Thursday, October 9 there was a public hearing to let the citizens and land owners express their opinions about the
+On Thursday, October 9, 2008 there was a public hearing to let the citizens and land owners express their opinions about the

 zoning.
 At that meeting Bob Sweeney and independent attorney and Crystal City resident Joe Cunningham urged